JianGoForIt/YellowFin_Pytorch/README.md

 For more experiments, please refer to our [YellowFin Tensorflow Repo](https://github.com/JianGoForIt/YellowFin).

 ## Detailed guidelines
-* Basic use: YFOptimizer(parameter_list lr=1.0, mu=0.0) sets initial learnig rate and momentum to 1.0 and 0.0 respectively.
+* **Basic use**: YFOptimizer(parameter_list lr=1.0, mu=0.0) sets initial learnig rate and momentum to 1.0 and 0.0 respectively.
 This is the uniform setting (i.e. without tuning) for all our PyTorch and Tensorflow experiments.
 Typically, after a few thousand minibatches, the influence of these initial values diminishes.

   * If the loss explodes after a very small number of iterations, you may want to lower the init lr to prevent the explosion at the beginining.